zoggins/Cromemco-Dazzler-RevD/README.md

 PCB layouts for the Cromemco Dazzler RevD boards in KiCAD format.
 No Gerbers yet.

-This repositry contains two PCB layouts for a replica of the Cromemco Dazzler S100 video card.
+This repository contains two PCB layouts for a replica of the Cromemco Dazzler S100 video card.

 This will require the original vintage components to construct.